 Note that if BLS merely changes the title or recodes an index,

 it is considered to be the same series, and therefore, this

 routinely provides lists of recoded indexes each time there

 are sample changes.
-Normally, these lists appear in the
+Prior to June 2015, these lists appeared in the